anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 => [1 2 3 4 5 10 300]
 ```

-So lets try defining such a function.
+So let's try defining such a function.

 First thing we want to do is to be able to somehow split this single string into many tiny strings.
 Luckily Clojure's [string namespace](https://clojure.github.io/clojure/clojure.string-api.html)